Teen Titans: Trouble in Tokyo: Plot

-The Titans track Brushogun to an abandoned comic book publishing factory and discover him trapped in a cursed printing press that harnesses his powers.
-He reveals that he had sent Saico-Tek to bring them to Tokyo and stop Daizo, who had secretly used Brushogun's powers to create the Troopers and invent various monsters to make him look like a hero.
-In the process, Brushogun has been gradually drained of his life essence and is close to death.
+The Titans track Brushogun to an abandoned comic book publishing factory.
+They discover that Brushogun, near death, is trapped in a cursed printing press that harnesses his powers.
+Brushogun reveals that he sent Saico-Tek to Jump City as a lure to get the Titans to help him.
+They learn that Ushara has been using Brushogun's powers to create the Tokyo Troopers and invent various monsters to save Tokyo from.
+Ushara appears and uses Brushogun's powers to attack the Titans.

-Daizo drops in on the Titans and forces Brushogun to create an army of animated ink minions.
-Robin corners Daizo, who takes control of Brushogun's magic and transforms into a mechanical ink monster with Brushogun at the center.
-As the other Titans battle Daizo's creatures, Robin frees Brushogun, who dies peacefully in his arms, dissipating his creations and depowering Daizo.
+Robin corners Ushara, who jumps into the printing press and takes full control of Brushogun's powers.
+During the battle, Robin frees Brushogun, who dies peacefully in his arms, dissipating his creations and depowering Daizo.
 With the battle concluded, Robin and Starfire finally confess their feelings and share their first true kiss.
 With Robin's name cleared and Daizo imprisoned, the Titans are awarded medals of honor for their heroic actions.
-Robin then allows the group to stay in Tokyo a little longer and enjoy a well-earned vacation.
+Robin then allows the group to stay in Tokyo and enjoy a well-earned vacation.